Tag Archives: Singles

 I slightly prefer the more direct, streamlined Fighting The World version from 1987 (which used the same narration but re-recorded and rearranged the rest of the song) but the original has its own appeal.
 It almost sounds like a metallized take on classic Kansas with Adams’ soaring vocals and Ross The Boss’ bluesier guitar solo.
 And best of all it has a longer, more epic atmosphere with the “Tree Of Woe” vibe that characterized the band’s early work.
 It’s a must-hear and a must-have rarity for any Manowar fan.
 This is the music God has sent.

-Blitzkrieg – Buried Alive (Review)
+Blitzkrieg – Buried Alive (Single Review)

 Blitzkrieg – Buried Alive [CD Reissue from Skol Records]